 Gallery 5, home to Artists’ Studios can be found above Gallery 3.

 Art in the Frame Foundation was set up in 1998 by two local art teachers who strongly believed in the wealth of local talent in the arts and crafts to be found on the island of Jersey and the severe lack of exhibition space and acknowledgement for this talent.

-In 2002, Art in the Frame Foundation took on The Harbour Gallery which has become the hub and window to the charity.
+5 years later, Art in the Frame Foundation took on The Harbour Gallery which has become the hub and window to the charity.

 Find out more about the charity at www.artintheframefoundation.com.